Juchipila

-Juchipila (Nahuatl: Xochipillan, "place of noble or beautiful flowers") is a municipality in the Mexican state of Zacatecas, located approximately 160 km southwest of the state capital Zacatecas City.
+Juchipila (Caxcan: Xuchipilan, "place of flowered nobles") is a municipality in the Mexican state of Zacatecas, located approximately 160 km southwest of the state capital Zacatecas City.

 Geography

 The municipality of Juchipila is located at an elevation between 1800 and 2700 m in the Sierra Madre Occidental in southwestern Zacatecas.
 The municipality spans the canyon of the Juchipila River, a tributary of the Río Grande de Santiago, which is flanked by the Sierra de Morones to the west and the Sierra de Nochistlán to the east.
 The municipality borders the municipalities of Apozol to the north, Nochistlán de Mejía to the east, Moyahua de Estrada to the south, Mezquital del Oro to the southwest, Teúl de González Ortega to the west, and Santa María de la Paz to the northwest.
 The municipality covers an area of 338.6 km2 and comprises 0.4% of the state's area.

 As of 2009, 15.8% of the land in Juchipila is used for agriculture.
 The remainder of the land cover consists of tropical dry forest (47.4%), temperate forest (28.9%), grassland (7.1%), and urban areas (0.7%).

 Juchipila's climate ranges from semiarid in the Juchipila River canyon to temperate in the mountains surrounding it.
 Average temperatures in the municipality range between 14 and 24 C, and average annual precipitation ranges between 700 and 1000 mm.